mahonbaldwin/himmel/README.md

 ## <a name="contributing"></a>Contributing

 When contributing please take care to follow to follow the practice explained in the [version numbers](#version-numbers) section above.

-## TODO

-These are tasks that I plan to do in the coming weeks.

-- Unit tests.
-- Add entities with an unnamed key.
-- Build out system a bit more.

-(I'll be using this in another project and will add features as I need them.)

 ## License